A Team of Researchers Has Discovered a Link Between Generosity in Men and Their Testosterone Levels

 “low serum testosterone was associated with an 86% increased hazard of depression.”

-This study echoed earlier research, which has found a strong link between low testosterone, depression, anxiety, and other emotional issues in both men and women.
+This study echoed earlier research, which found a strong link between low testosterone, depression, anxiety, and other emotional issues in both men and women.

 While this recent Chinese study is interesting in that it seems to build on previous studies that gave indicated high or above normal levels of testosterone can impact selfishness, narcissism, or other negative social behaviors in males, we should be more concerned with what we know about low testosterone and how it impacts depression and anxiety.